 Reductionism, Holism and Emergence

-Alexander was a gifted and astute observer.
-He developed and carried out long running experiments to validate his observations and he was able to describe a holistic model of human functioning based on psycho-physical unity”.
+In the 1890’s, FM Alexander was a gifted and astute observer who carried out long running experiments to validate his observations.
+He was able to describe a holistic model of human functioning based on, what he called, “psycho-physical unity”.

 “The phrase ‘All together, one after the other” expresses the idea of combined activity I wish to convey.”